dannisonarias/Reddit-suicide-prevention-bot-capstone-in-Ruby/README.md

 While you can just run gem install redd and call it a day, we're going to use Bundler like the resposible Rubyist we are.

  $ bundle install

-Step 4: Test Drive
-inside the login.rb file make sure you update the information below if you decided to create your own reddit account. reddit = Redd.it(
+(TSE can skip this test i have added a preconfig to save you time) Step 4: Test Drive inside the login.rb file make sure you update the information below if you decided to create your own reddit account. reddit = Redd.it(